 There is no doubt that cell phones give off radiation, but what about the extent of the possible negative impacts on your health?
 It seems like the jury is still out, but possible dangers have been no joke (i.e. brain tumors).
 When it comes to potential negative health effects, experts say even a few millimeters can make a big difference in diminishing radiation risks (see USA today article).

-Well if you’re looking for a way to take preventative measures in the most fun way I’ve seen yet, for $30 you can get a POP phone.
+Well if you’re looking for a way to take preventative measures in the most fun way I’ve seen yet, for around $19 or less you can get a POP phone.
 Yes, this very old school/new school combo can decrease health worries and bring on instant nostalgia at the same time.